MP Estate Planning UK

 Definition and Overview

-• Inheritance tax applies to the estate of the deceased, including all assets.
+• IHT applies to the total estate of the deceased, including all assets worldwide (for UK-domiciled individuals).

-• Understanding the tax thresholds and exemptions is vital for minimizing the tax liability.
+• Understanding the available thresholds, reliefs, and exemptions is vital for minimising the tax liability.

 How Inheritance Tax Works in the UK

-1. Determine the total value of the estate, including all assets.
+1. Determine the total value of the estate, including all assets at the date of death.

 By understanding how inheritance tax works and the factors that influence its calculation, you can make informed decisions about your estate planning.
+As Mike Pugh says, “Trusts are not just for the rich — they’re for the smart.”
 We are here to guide you through this process, ensuring that you and your loved ones are protected.

 Importance of Property Valuation

 We understand that navigating the complexities of inheritance tax can be daunting.
-That’s why it’s essential to get the property valuation right.
-An incorrect valuation can lead to unnecessary tax burdens or even penalties.
+That’s why it’s essential to get the property valuation right from the outset.
+An incorrect valuation can lead to unnecessary tax overpayment, HMRC penalties for undervaluation, or protracted disputes that delay the probate process — during which time all sole-name assets remain frozen.

 Why Accurate Valuation is Crucial